AshwinTripathi2004/Sanski/README.md

-Sanski Language Docs 📜
+📜 Sanski Language Docs
-Welcome to the official documentation for Sanski, a simple, scriptable programming language with keywords inspired by Hindi and Sanskrit.
-This guide will walk you through everything from the basics to advanced features like Object-Oriented Programming.
+Welcome to the official guide for Sanski, an elegant scripting language inspired by Sanskrit and Hindi, foundational pillars of India's linguistic heritage.
+By drawing from these modern languages, Sanski offers an intuitive coding experience for both new and experienced programmers.

+✨ Language Philosophy
+Sanski was created with a simple idea: programming should feel natural.
+By using words that are familiar to hundreds of millions of people, we lower the barrier to entry and make the logic of the code shine through.
+Our goal is to provide a language that is not only functional and powerful but also a joy to read and write.

 🚀 Getting Started
-Sanski code is interpreted by a Python script.
-To run your Sanski programs, you 'll need Python 3 installed.
+Getting your first Sanski program running is easy.
+All you need is Python 3 installed on your system.

-File Naming
+Step 1: Create Your File
-Sanski files should use the .sns extension (e.g., my_program.sns).
+Sanski files use the .sns extension.
+Create a new file named pratham.sns.

-Execution
-To execute a Sanski file, run the interpreter from your terminal and pass the filename as an argument:

-python sanski_interpreter.py your_file_name.sns

-Your First Program
+Step 2: Write Your Code
-Create a file named pratham.sns and add the following line:
+Open pratham.sns in your favorite editor and add this line:

-# This is a comment in Sanski
+# This is your first Sanski program!
-vad("Namaste, Sansar!") # Prints "Namaste, Sansar!" to the console
+vad("Namaste, Sansar!") # Prints "Hello, World!" to the console

+Step 3: Run from Terminal
+Navigate to your project folder in your terminal and execute your script:

+python sanski_interpreter.py pratham.sns

-Run it using the command above, and you should see the greeting printed to your screen.
+You should see Namaste, Sansar! printed on your screen.
+You're officially a Sanski programmer!

-Core Concepts
+🧠 Core Concepts
-Let's dive into the fundamental building blocks of the Sanski language.
+Here are the fundamental building blocks of the Sanski language.

 Variables & Data Types
-Variables are containers for storing data.
-In Sanski, you create variables using the rachay keyword.
-Sanski supports several standard data types.
+Variables are used to store information.
+In Sanski, you declare them with the rachay (create) keyword.

 Syntax: rachay <variable_name> = <value>

-Numbers: Integers and floating-point numbers.
+Sanski supports all standard data types:

+# Numbers (Integers and Floats)
 rachay sankhya = 10
 rachay mulya = 99.5

-Strings: Text enclosed in double (") or single (') quotes.
+# Strings (Text)
 rachay naam = "Sanski"

-Lists: Ordered collections of items, similar to arrays.
+# Lists (Ordered, mutable collections)

-rachay soochi = [1, "do", True, 3.14]
+rachay soochi = [1, "do", True]

-Dictionaries: Key-value pairs.
+# Dictionaries (Key-value pairs)
 rachay shabdkosh = {'key': 'value', 'naam': 'Aditya'}

-Note: Sanski uses Python's underlying evaluation engine, so it supports most standard Python expressions for data types and operators (+, -, *, /, ==, and, or, etc.).

-Control Flow: Loops
+Loops
-To repeat actions, Sanski provides a for-in loop structure using the har_ek keyword.
+To perform repetitive tasks, Sanski uses the har_ek (for each) loop, which is perfect for iterating over lists.

-Syntax: har_ek <item_variable> mein <list_variable>:
+Syntax: har_ek <item> mein <list>:

-The loop iterates over each item in a list or other iterable.

 rachay phal = ["Seb", "Kela", "Santra"]

 har_ek p mein phal:
-    vad(p)

-# Output:
-# Seb
-# Kela
-# Santra
+    # This block runs for each item in the list
+    vad("Current fruit: " + p)

-You can control the loop's execution with roko (break) and jaari_rakho (continue).
+You can control your loops with these keywords:

-roko: Immediately exits the loop.
+roko: Immediately breaks out of the loop.

-jaari_rakho: Skips the rest of the current iteration and proceeds to the next one.
+jaari_rakho: Skips the current iteration and moves to the next.

 Functions
 Functions are reusable blocks of code.
-Define them using the karya keyword.
+Define them with the karya (function) keyword and return values with vapasi (return).

-Syntax: karya <function_name>(<param1>, <param2>, ...):
+Syntax: karya <function_name>(<parameters>):

-Return Values: Use the vapasi keyword to return a value from a function.

-# Function definition
+# Defines a function that adds two numbers
 karya jodo(a, b):
-    vad("Sankhyaon ko jodna...")
     vapasi a + b

-# Function call
+# Calls the function and stores the result
 rachay parinaam = jodo(5, 3)
-vad(parinaam) # Prints 8
+vad(parinaam) # Output: 8

-Object-Oriented Programming (OOP) 🏛️
+🏛️ Object-Oriented Programming (OOP)
-Sanski has a powerful OOP system that includes classes, objects, and inheritance.
+Sanski provides a full suite of OOP features, allowing you to build robust and scalable applications.

-Classes
+Classes & Constructors
 A class is a blueprint for creating objects.
-Define a class using the varg keyword.

-Syntax: varg <ClassName>:

-Constructor & Properties
-The constructor is a special method called when an object is created.
-It's used to initialize object properties.
+Use the varg (class) keyword to define one.
+The rachna (constructor) method is called when a new object is created.

-Keyword: rachna (replaces __init__ in Python).

-Instance Reference: The first parameter of any method, including the constructor, must be svayam.
-This is Sanski's equivalent of self or this.
+Instance Reference: The first parameter of any method must be svayam (self).

 varg Vahan:
-    # Constructor
+    # The constructor initializes the object's properties
     rachna(svayam, naam, rang):
         rachay svayam.naam = naam
         rachay svayam.rang = rang

-    # Method
+    # A regular method that belongs to the class
     karya vivaran_do(svayam):
-        vad("Yeh ek " + svayam.naam + " hai jiska rang " + svayam.rang + " hai.")
+        vad("This is a " + svayam.rang + " " + svayam.naam)

-# Create an instance (object) of the Vahan class
+# Create a new object (instance) from the Vahan class
 rachay meri_car = Vahan("Car", "Neela")

 # Call a method on the object
-meri_car.vivaran_do() # Output: Yeh ek Car hai jiska rang Neela hai.
+meri_car.vivaran_do() # Output: This is a Neela Car

-# Access a property
-vad(meri_car.rang) # Output: Neela

 Inheritance
-Inheritance allows a class (child) to inherit properties and methods from another class (parent).
+Inheritance allows a class to inherit all the methods and properties from another class.

 Syntax: varg <ChildClass>(<ParentClass>):

-When a child class is instantiated:

-The parent class's constructor (rachna) is automatically called first.

-The child class's constructor is called next.

-Methods from the parent are available to the child object.
-If the child defines a method with the same name, it overrides the parent's method.

-Example:

 # Parent Class
 varg Prani:
     rachna(svayam):
-        rachay svayam.jeevit_hai = True
-        vad("Prani rachna ki gayi.")
+        vad("A new Prani (Animal) is born.")

     karya saans_lo(svayam):
-        vad("Saans le raha hai...")
+        vad("Breathing...")

-# Child Class inheriting from Prani
+# Child Class inherits from Prani
 varg Kutte(Prani):
     rachna(svayam, naam):
+        # The parent constructor is called automatically first!
         rachay svayam.naam = naam
-        vad("Kutte ki rachna ki gayi.")

-    karya bhonko(svayam):
-        vad("Bhow Bhow!")
+        vad("It's a Kutte (Dog) named " + svayam.naam)

 # Create an instance of the child class
 rachay mera_kutta = Kutte("Buddy")

-# Parent constructor was called, then child's
-# Output:
+# The output shows both constructors were called:
-# Prani rachna ki gayi.
+# > A new Prani (Animal) is born.
-# Kutte ki rachna ki gayi.
+# > It's a Kutte (Dog) named Buddy

-# Call inherited method
+# Call the inherited method from the Prani class
-mera_kutta.saans_lo() # Output: Saans le raha hai...
+mera_kutta.saans_lo() # Output: Breathing...

-# Call child's own method
-mera_kutta.bhonko() # Output: Bhow Bhow!

-Modules & Built-ins
+📚 Modules & Built-ins
 Importing Modules
-You can split your code into multiple files and import them using the aayat keyword.
-This helps organize large projects.
+Organize your project by splitting code into multiple files.
+Use aayat (import) to use code from another file.

 Syntax: aayat "<filename>.sns"

-Imagine you have helpers.sns:

-# helpers.sns
-karya alvida_kaho():
-    vad("Alvida!")

-You can use it in main.sns:
+For example, if you have helpers.sns with a function, you can use it in main.sns:

-# main.sns
+# In main.sns
 aayat "helpers.sns"

-vad("Namaste!")
+# Now you can use any function defined in helpers.sns
 alvida_kaho()

-# Output:
-# Namaste!
-# Alvida!

-Important: The path in aayat is relative to the file you are running.

-Built-in Functions Reference 📚
+Built-in Functions
-Sanski comes with a set of useful built-in functions.
+Sanski includes a rich set of built-in functions for common tasks.
+See the Cheat Sheet below for a quick reference.

+🗺️ Roadmap: What's Next?
+Sanski is an actively developed language.
+Here are the features we're excited to build next:

+Conditional Logic (yadi/anyatha): The top priority is adding if/else statements to allow for decision-making in your code.

+While Loops (jab_tak): A while loop is planned to handle situations where the number of iterations isn't known beforehand.

+Enhanced Error Reporting: We're working on providing more detailed error messages, including line numbers, to make debugging a breeze.

+cheat Sheet
+Here is a quick reference for all Sanski keywords and built-in functions.

+Keyword

+Type

+Purpose

+rachay

+Statement

+Declare a new variable.

+vad

 Function

-Description

-Example

-vad(expr)

-Prints the evaluated expression to the console.
+Print a value to the console.

-vad("Hello" + " " + "World")

-grahan_karo(prompt)

-Reads a line of input from the user.

-rachay naam = grahan_karo("Aapka naam kya hai? ")

-lambai(data)
+karya

+Statement

+Define a new function.

+vapasi

+Statement

+Return a value from a function.

+varg

+Statement

+Define a new class.

+rachna

+Method

+The constructor for a class.

+svayam

+Parameter

+Refers to the current object instance (like self).

+har_ek

+Statement

+A for-each loop to iterate over lists.

+roko

+Statement

+Break out of a loop.

+jaari_rakho

+Statement

-Returns the length of a string, list, or dictionary.
+Continue to the next iteration of a loop.

-rachay l = lambai([1,2,3])

-jodo(list, item)

-Appends an item to a list.

-rachay s = [1]; jodo(s, 2)

-string_upper(text)

-Converts a string to uppercase.

-string_upper("hello")

-string_lower(text)

-Converts a string to lowercase.

-string_lower("HELLO")

-string_replace(t,o,n)

-Replaces a substring with another.

-string_replace("hi", "i", "ello")

-string_split(t,sep)

-Splits a string by a separator.

-string_split("a,b,c", ",")

-string_strip(text)

-Removes leading/trailing whitespace.

-string_strip("  hi  ")

-File I/O
+aayat

+Statement

+Import another .sns file.

+grahan_karo()

 Function

-Description

-file_kholo(name, mode)

-Opens a file and returns a file object.

-file_padho(file_obj)

-Reads the entire content of the file.

-file_likho(file_obj, data)

-Writes data to the file.

-file_band_karo(file_obj)

-Closes the file.

-Math Library
-All functions from Python's math library are available directly.

-vad(pi)      # 3.14159...
-vad(sqrt(16)) # 4.0

-Current Features & What's Next 🚀
-Sanski is an evolving language.
-Our goal is to make it simple yet powerful.
-Here's a look at what's working today and what we're building for the future.

-What Works Today
-The core features of Sanski are stable and ready to use.
-This includes the full Object-Oriented system with classes and inheritance, functions, loops (har_ek), and the module import system (aayat).
-You can build complex, multi-file applications right now.

-Coming Soon
-We are actively working on expanding Sanski's capabilities.
-Here are the top features on our roadmap:

-Conditional Logic: The ability to make decisions is crucial.
-We are planning to introduce yadi (if) and anyatha (else) to control which code runs based on conditions.

-While Loops: To complement the har_ek loop, we will be adding a jab_tak (while) loop for situations where you need to repeat a block of code as long as a condition is true.

-Improved Error Handling: We are working on making error messages more descriptive, including line numbers and clearer explanations, to make debugging your programs much easier.

-Stay tuned for more updates as we continue to grow the Sanski language!
+Get input from the user.

+lambai()

+Function

+Get the length of a list, string, or dictionary.

+jodo()

+Function

+Append an item to a list.